FlashKonoha/marvel-creator-cup/DEPLOYMENT.md

 - Check browser console for SSE connection errors
 - Verify the `/api/realtime` endpoint is accessible
 - Ensure CORS headers are properly set
+- Check that polling is working (should see heartbeat messages in network tab)

 ### Data Persistence Issues
 - Check your Upstash Redis dashboard for data